 Key takeaways:

-Cold sores (fever blisters) are contagious for about 1 to 3 weeks.
+You’re contagious for 1 to 3 weeks if you have cold sores (fever blisters).
 And that’s how long it takes for a cold sore to heal completely.

 Herpes simplex virus (HSV) — the virus that causes cold sores — lives inside cold sore blisters.
 Cold sores can spread when a person comes in direct contact with a cold sore blister.